dustypomerleau/vesk/src/routes/info/cataract-surgery.md

 Only a doctor can tell you if cataracts are the cause of your vision problem.
 Once you're certain that cataracts are the reason you aren't seeing well, the decision to operate is based on several factors:

 - **How bad are your symptoms?** If you are struggling with your usual tasks (reading, driving), your surgeon is much more likely to recommend cataract extraction.
-Symptoms are usually the primary reason for proceeding with cataract surgery.
+Symptoms are usually the primary reason for proceeding with surgery.
 - **How much has your vision declined?** In most cases, your ability to read a vision chart will be reduced by a cataract.
 Some patients have very severe symptoms, despite being able to read a vision chart well, but if your vision is measurably reduced the doctor is more likely to recommend surgery.
 A particularly important threshold is the vision requirement for maintaining your driver licence.
 If you fall below this threshold and you still want to drive, surgery may be recommended.
 - **How fast is your prescription changing?** If your glasses prescription is changing very rapidly, you might want earlier surgery.
 In addition, glasses can only improve some of the symptoms of cataract.
 The overall quality of your vision may be poor, even with updated glasses.
 During an evaluation for cataract surgery, a lot of emphasis is placed on how much your symptoms can be improved with glasses alone.
 - **How strong is the prescription in your glasses?** Surgeons often try to correct your prescription at the time of cataract surgery (more on how they do that below).
 If you have a very strong prescription, operating on just one eye can lead to a big difference in prescription between your eyes.
 This can cause a sensation of eye strain or imbalance.
 As a result, surgeons are more likely to wait until you are ready for surgery in both eyes.
 Doing the surgeries closer together (typically 2&ndash;4 weeks apart) will minimise the amount of time that you have to cope with a large difference between your eyes.
 If you have a very mild prescription, operating on one eye is usually not a problem.